raazkhnl/fas_mob_v1/readme.md

 ## License

-The Facial Recognition Automatic Class Attendance System is licensed under the [Insert License Name] license.
+The Facial Recognition Automatic Class Attendance System is licensed under the [License Name] license.
 Please refer to the LICENSE file for more information.